A quantum picture of light-suppressed photosynthetic charge transfer: Model

+In our simplified picture of photosynthetic transport, electrons are fed in $\ket{L}$ by LEF once and only if the system becomes unpopulated.
+In reality, this corresponds to fast binding/unbinding of PC to PSI, assumed to occur at a rate unaffected by changing light intensity.
+The only light dependence of local electron turnover is in the escape rate.
+When the escape rate is suppressed in higher light, an electron is trapped longer in the system with its population distribution given by Eq.~(\ref{eq:seven}).
+Since two electrons cannot coexist in the system, the rate at which the next electron is let in, commensurate with the escape rate, should also be lower.
+The picture may be compared to a bathtub with a constant water level, operated at equal injection and drainage rates which are tuned simultaneously.

-In above discussion we have neglected relaxation of the electron within the system.
-In a fluorescence measurement of PSII, this corresponds to prompt signals originating from radiative decays of P$680^*$.
-Such an event is incoherent and irreversible, and thus the electron will lose all the ``memories'' about previous trajectories.
-The electron then behaves no differently from an electron in the ground state of P680 at the beginning of time evolution, which can be excited independently and incoherently.
-At increasing intensities of incident light, collective quantum effects gradually establish dominance over incoherent excitation of electrons, which dynamically control the populations of P680 and P$680^+$ in steady state, as we discuss in more detail in the next section.
+In above discussion we have neglected radiative relaxation of the electron within the system, corresponding to prompt signals in a fluorescence measurement.
+An event of this type is incoherent and irreversible, and thus the electron will lose all the ``memories'' about previous trajectories.
+The electron then behaves no differently from an electron in $\ket{R}$ at the beginning of time evolution, which can be excited independently.
+At increasing intensities of light, independent photoexcitation gradually concedes to quantum correlated processes, which dynamically control the populations in the three levels, as we discuss in more detail in the next section.

-\section{Discussion of experiments}
+\section{Discussion of Experiments}

 In the traditional view of photosynthetic charge transfer, forward hops of electrons are a series of independent, incoherent and irreversible events.
-Passing of a photoexcited electron to the immediate acceptor is fast enough that it does not constitute a bottleneck on LEF.\cite{krause1991} The rate-limiting event is thus believed to be the PQ turnover between PSI and PSII.\cite{haehnel1984} When quantum correlations between charge donors and acceptors at photoexcitation are taken into account, however, this picture is challenged.
+Passing of a photoexcited electron to the immediate acceptor is fast enough that it does not constitute a bottleneck on LEF~\cite{krause1991}.
+The rate-limiting step is thus believed to be the oxidation of plastoquinol at Cyt~$b6f$~\cite{haehnel1984}.
+When quantum correlations between charge donors and acceptors at photoexcitation are taken into account, however, this picture is challenged.
 As we have seen, when incident light is strong, the photochemical rate constant $\kappa_{\textrm{P}}$ changes inversely proportional to the intensity of light,

-where $\epsilon\expect{n}$ is the relative light intensity.
-Quantum effects may suppress charge transfer from PC to P$700$ and from TyrZ to P$680$ so greatly that photoexcitation becomes the actual rate-limiting event.
-This blocking effect is a direct consequence of coherent driving by light and may be termed photo-blockade.
+neglecting thermal fluctuation.
+Quantum effects may suppress charge transfers from PC to P$700$ and from TyrZ to P$680$ so greatly that these steps become overall rate-limiting.
+This blockade effect is a direct action of light and may be termed photo-blockade.